 - WORKSHOPS AND CONFERENCES

 Lecturer in Law

-Prior to Bunim/Murray, Vranca served as the Senior Vice President of Business & Legal Affairs for All3Media America where she supervised, drafted, and negotiated all aspects of deal making and business strategy in connection with the development, production, and distribution of documentary film, television, and digital media projects including international distribution, format, co-productions and licensing deals.
+Prior to Bunim/Murray, Vranca served as the Senior Vice President of Business & Legal Affairs for All3Media America (which includes various production companies such as Maverick TV, Studio Lambert, Zoo Productions) where she supervised, negotiated and drafted all deals related to the development, production, and distribution of documentary film, television, and digital media projects.

-Vranca has also practiced law at the prestigious talent law firm, Hansen, Jacobson, Teller, Hoberman, Newman, Warren, Richman, Rush & Kaller (“HJTHNWRRK”) in Beverly Hills where she represented top-tier talent as well as major, medium and start-up production companies in connection with all business & legal affairs matters.
-She joined HJTHNWRRK following a career as a business affairs executive for Yari Film Group and before that Paradigm Talent Agency.
+Vranca has also practiced law at the prestigious talent law firm, Hansen, Jacobson, Teller, Hoberman, Newman, Warren, Richman, Rush & Kaller (“HJTHNWRRK”) in Beverly Hills where she represented top-tier talent (writers, directors, actors and producers) as well as major, medium and start-up production companies in connection with all business & legal affairs matters.
+She joined HJTHNWRRK following a career as a business affairs executive for Yari Film Group and Paradigm Talent Agency.

-Vranca is active in the entertainment industry as a member of the TV Academy, a Chair for the Association of Media and Entertainment Counsel (“AMEC”), a Co-Editor for UCLA Entertainment Symposium, a member of Women In Film, and a Planning Committee member for USC/BHBA Institute on Entertainment Law and Business.
-She is a frequent speaker on industry panels and universities and is also a member of PEFA (a professional organization for female attorneys in the entertainment industry).
+Vranca is currently a lecture in law at USC Gould School of Law and is active in the entertainment industry as a member of the TV Academy, an Advisory Board for the Association of Media and Entertainment Counsel, a co-editor for UCLA Entertainment Symposium, and a planning committee member for USC/BHBA Institute on Entertainment Law and Business.
+She is a frequent speaker on industry panels and universities.
 Vranca received the Association of Media and Entertainment Counsel “Rising Star” award in 2008, as well as a “Rising Star” distinction in 2012 from Super Lawyers Magazine.

 Vranca earned her BA in Economics/Business from University of California, Santa Barbara and received her JD from New York Law School.